What Are Tooth Extractions?

 "Had a little bit of a wait, after my scheduled appointment time, but it wasn’t bad.
 The hygienist and dentist I had were very sweet to me, and answered every question I had without me even needing to ask.
 I left with a widom tooth extraction scheduled with an oral surgeon, and was told I need a root canal, and they were very good at making me feel at ease about the whole process.
 They have very comfortable examination chairs, too!
 Felt like memory foam."- I.K. / Yelp / Dec 16, 2015

 If your tooth cannot under any circumstances be saved, tooth extraction may be the best treatment option.
 The Made Ya Smile team will do everything in our power to restore cracked, broken, worn, decayed, and abscessed teeth using fillings or other kinds of restorative treatments before we recommend a tooth extraction.
 Removing the tooth may be the only way to save your oral health in some cases.
 Orthodontic work or movement may require tooth extractions in kids and teens or it may be used to assist in the development of the jaw and eruption of permanent teeth.
-Dr. Campbell is experienced in oral surgery and can recommend a simple or surgical extraction if it is the right solution for your oral health.
+Our dentist is experienced in oral surgery and can recommend a simple or surgical extraction if it is the right solution for your oral health.

 We may recommend tooth extractions in the following cases: